dbt-labs/docs.getdbt.com/website/docs/docs/cloud/connect-data-platform/connect-snowflake.md

 ## Authentication methods

 This section describes the different authentication methods available for connecting dbt Cloud to Snowflake.
+Deployment environment (Production, Staging, General) credentials are globally configured in the [**Connections**](/docs/deploy/deploy-environments#deployment-connection) area of your **Account settings**.
+Development credentials are configured by individual users in the [**Credentials**](/docs/cloud/dbt-cloud-ide/develop-in-the-cloud#get-started-with-the-cloud-ide) section of their user profile.

 ### Username / Password